shubham131989/Web_Crawler/README.md

 Simple Web Crawler written in python

-This Web Crawler find gather links from the domain
+This Web Crawler  gather only links from the page